httpJunkie/react-from-scratch/readme.md

 Let's take all of the `events`, `isLoading`, `error` and the `useEffect()` that fetches our data and create our own hook and in turn extracting this logic out to the `events-data.js` file that we created:

-Let's first add a function to the `events-data.js` page:
+In `events-data.js`: add the following code:

 ```js
 import { useEffect, useState } from 'react'